maikeleckelboom/seqlok-lab/packages/core/docs/architecture/06-object-model-rationale.md

-# Seqlok Object Model & Non-OOP Core Rationale
+# Seqlok Object Model & Non-OOP Core Rationale (Golden Flow Edition)

 > Why the Seqlok **kernel** is function-centric and not object-oriented – and why that's intentional, not an accident.

-Seqlok's core is deliberately **not** designed as a set of stateful objects or contexts.
+The Seqlok core is deliberately **not** designed as a set of stateful objects or contexts.
 Instead, it is built on:

 - Algebraic data types (`SpecInput`, `Plan<S>`, `Backing`, `Handoff`, bindings)
 - Pure or "pure-ish" functions between them